gcigarran/url-shortener/README.md

 **npm start**

-Use your own MongoDB and Postgres databases, or feel free to use the ones you like.
+Use your own MongoDB and Postgres database credentials, or feel free to use the ones you like.